 In most instances, the value realized by program participants will be through net metering in the various ways described above.
 The value changes based on their rate, the type of net metering, and other system factors, but is generally calculated as described above.
 In instances where Residential Solar projects are installed on master-metered buildings, the property owner installs the system and receives net metering benefits on behalf of all tenants/participants and must demonstrate that at least half of the Total Energy Value received is being passed on to all tenants.
 Note that when a master-metered building is a Community Solar subscriber, the property owner is required to demonstrate that the required savings value is being passed on to all tenants in order to be considered an income-eligible residential household and have the RECs associated with its subscription share paid at the ILSFA Community Solar price.
-Approved Vendors are required to submit income verification for tenants of a master-metered building following the same guidelines outlined in Section 6.3 of this manual.
-A master-metered building may participate as an anchor tenant without this requirement and receive the applicable Illinois Shines program REC price.
+Approved Vendors are required to submit income verification for tenants of a master-metered building may participate as an anchor tenant without this requirement and receive the applicable Illinois Shines program REC price.